Pillow Snob Reviews

 Our Methodology – 7 Night Minimum Usage, No Mercy

-How We Test The Pillows
+How I Test The Pillows

-We’ve lost a lot of sleep testing pillows so you don’t have to.
+I’ve lost a lot of sleep testing pillows so you don’t have to.
 Ironic?
 Yes.
 Worth it?
 Also yes.
 Here’s exactly what goes into every review.

 It’s What’s on the Inside that Counts

-Our Feels on Pillow Fills
+My Feels on Pillow Fills

-We take pillow filling seriously.
+I take pillow filling seriously.
 This is how we decide if the fluff has got the stuff.

 Breathe-Easy (Odor Free)